victordibia/handtrack.js/README.md

 ## How was this built?

 The object detection model used in this project was trained using annotated images of the human hand ([see here](https://github.com/victordibia/handtracking/issues)) and converted to the tensorflow.js format.
 This wrapper library was created using guidelines and some code adapted from [the coco-ssd tensorflowjs](https://github.com/tensorflow/tfjs-models/tree/master/coco-ssd).

+## TODO (ideas welcome)

+- This thing is still compute heavy (you will hear your fans start spinning like crazy after a few mins).
+This is mainly because of the neural net operations needed to predict bounding boxes.
+Perhaps there might be ways to improve/optimize this.
+- Tracking id's across frames.
+Perhaps some nifty methods that assigns ids to each had as they enter a frame and tracks them (e.g based on naive euclidean distance).
+- Add some discrete poses (e.g. instead of just hand, detect open hand, fist).